Life at CTP is more than deadlines, emails, and job numbers.

 Todd has over 17 years of experience, specializing in media relations, strategic counsel, crisis management and product launch.
 He works closely with the travel, golf and tech industries, for clients such as Pinehurst Resort, Stratasys, Innerscope Research, and the Lynch Foundation.

 Check out Todd's Five Questions video from our series.

 Will Andronico loves to chat.
 So much so that he accidentally walked off a bridge as a child because he was talking to the person behind him.
 Today, Will’s still an expert at keeping the conversation going, only now he knows exactly where he’s headed.
-As an Account Coordinator, Will’s main job is to “morph into the Human Google Calendar,” supporting clients with deadlines, pitching stories, and researching, researching, researching.
+As an Account Executive, Will’s main job is to “morph into the Human Google Calendar,” supporting clients with deadlines, pitching stories, and researching, researching, researching.
 Yes, when Will isn’t diving into his hobbies of sound design and coffee-brewing, he’s on the web, absorbing relevant info from all facets of the internet.
 Will’s appetite for knowledge has led him through many nooks and crannies of cyberspace, all the way here to the CTP office.
 As a self-proclaimed “Digital Sherlock Holmes”, Will’s skills rival those of the great detective himself.
 But with the added bonus of being much nicer to chat with.

 Anyone can tell a story.
 But how many people can capture that story on film, edit it to perfection and write the music that will bring the story to life?
 Will can.
 As a thought leader in our digital department, Will helps our clients create emotional, shared experiences with customers.
 An accomplished musician, expert poker player and a filmmaker since the age of 8, Will is as captivating himself as the stories he so deftly tells.